LIKO-12/API-Documentation/README.md

 * string: A simple type.
 * table: A collection of types.
 * "any": Any type.
-* table: This has to exist in a collection of types, the collection can contain only one
+* table: This has to exist in a collection of types, the collection could contain only one.

 ```js
 ["GPU","image"] //This type references to a format/object of the GPU peripheral, with the name "image"